Robert Redford, actor, director, environmentalist, dead at 89

 “I didn’t see him much,” Redford recalled of his father, on “Inside the Actor’s Studio” in 2005.

-Because his household couldn’t afford a babysitter, Redford spent hours within the youngsters’s part at the native library the place he grew to become fascinated with books on Greek and Roman mythology.
+Because his household couldn’t afford a babysitter, Redford spent hours within the youngsters’s part at the native library the place he turned fascinated with books on Greek and Roman mythology.

 Robert Redford in his agent's New York office in 1969.
 Click through the gallery to see more photographs from the renowned star's early career.